OssarkDev/ossark-builder/README.md

 - You can offset columns by defining the col length and then the offset.
 The offset will be the amount of columns it's offset from the first, or col-1: `col-6-offset-2`
 - In `_variables.scss` set the amount of colunns for laptop & mobile.
 The section and container paddings for different sizes are also set here.
 - There is a list of utility classes available for spacing. `.mt-48` is `margin-top: 48px`, `.pb-48` is `padding-bottom: 48px`, etc.
 - These classes are responsive, so you can set the mobile spacing variation of these classes.
-Add the corresponding sizes to `$desktop-change` & `$mobile-change` in `_variables.scss`
+Add the corresponding sizes to `$laptop-change` & `$mobile-change` in `_variables.scss`
 - There are column classes for dektop and mobile.
 You can uncomment the tablet if needed `line 101-118 in _layout.scss`

 ## Breakpoints & column classes